Duduosun/spring_frame_bean_trial/README.md

  (Product Owners, Business Analysts, Development and QA team) to understand and track the requirements

 Supports Custom Page Object model which represents the screens of AUT as a series of objects and encapsulates the fields represented by a page which ultimately avoids duplication and improves code maintainability and readability.

+Sonar Continuous Code Quality Management: - conventions (Checkstyle), bad practices (PMD) and potential bugs (FindBugs).

 Tools & libraries